Openings as of 5/25/2026

 Reports to: Principal & Director of Information Technology

-Summary: Building Technician serves as a team member under the direction of the School Principal.
+Summary: Building Technician/Learning Lab Coordinators serves as a team member under the direction of the School Principal.
 Main duties will include hardware/software support, troubleshooting issues concerning hardware/software and maintaining a high level of customer service.
+Coordinate use of instructional software in the Learning Lab.
+Manage and maintain student data information for educational software.
+Supervise students in the Learning Lab and classrooms.

 2. Technical skills and abilities with computer hardware and software.